 What are ATEX Batteries?

 ATEX batteries are specially designed, tested and certified to meet the requirements of the ATEX Directive 2014/34/EU, which supersedes Directive 94/9/EC.
 These directives ensure the safety of equipment sold for use in potentially hazardous areas in the European Union (EU).
+The UK market will now continue to accept CE marked ATEX products, along with products carrying the new UKCA Ex certification.
 Obtaining certification for use in hazardous areas outside the EU is possible using the IECEx scheme.
-The requirements in the UK have changed since leaving the EU and UKCA is replacing ATEX.

 ATEX and IECEx battery design requires special techniques which prevent ignition during use in hazardous areas.